-Lee County Sheriff and SVCC Security share crime data with each other on a regular basis.
-Frequent meetings or telephone conversations between the Lee County Sheriff (or his designee) and the Sauk Security Supervisor allow for exchanges of routine information on a timely basis.
+LCSO and SVCC Security share crime data with each other on a regular basis.
+Frequent meetings or telephone conversations between the Lee County Sherriff (or his designee) and the Sauk Security Supervisor allow for exchanges of routine information on a timely basis.
 Additionally, special needs are communicated between agencies as they occur.
-Instances where state police resources are needed are determined jointly between the Lee County Sheriff and the SVCC Security Supervisor.
+Instances where state police resources are needed are determined jointly between the Lee County Sherriff and the SVCC Dean of Information & Security.
 Crimes committed at off campus facilities under the control of Sauk Valley Community College will be disclosed in these statistics if they come to the attention of SVCC.

-Policy Statement Addressing Issuing Timely Warnings
+Issuing Timely Warnings

 In the event that a situation arises, either on or off campus, that, in the judgment of the Security Supervisor, constitutes an ongoing or continuing threat, a campus wide warning will be issued.
 The warning will be issued to students, faculty, and staff through the college PA, e-mail and text messaging systems, the SVCC website, campus electronic signs and local TV or radio (if necessary).
 Anyone with information warranting a timely warning should report the circumstances to Campus Security by phone (815-835-6389), by using an emergency callbox, or in person at the Information Center located in the west side of the main building.

-Policy Statement Addressing How to Report Criminal Offenses
+How to Report Criminal Offenses

-To report a crime:

-Contact SVCC Security at 815-835-6389, dial 9-1-1 (emergencies only), or by using the Campus Security Call boxes located in the East and West mall areas and parking lots.
+To report a crime, students and faculty may contact SVCC Security at 815-835-6389, dial 911 from a campus phone (emergencies only), or by using the campus security call boxes located in the Dillon Mall, West Mall, and parking lots.
 Any suspicious activity or person seen in the parking lots or loitering around vehicles, or inside building should be reported to the campus security.
-In addition you may report a crime to our designated Campus Security Authorities.
+In addition, crimes may be reported to our designated Campus Security Authorities, which include the following: